UFC Freedom 250 Fight Week Update · June 14, 2026 · White House, Washington D.C.

 | Outdoor weather | Heat, humidity or wind can affect pace, breathing and striking rhythm. | High-output fighters, movement-heavy fighters | Medium |

-| Natural light / evening timing | Changing light conditions can affect visibility, timing and broadcast setup. | Precision strikers, counter fighters | Medium |
+| Light and visibility | Changing light conditions can affect timing, counters and broadcast setup. | Precision strikers, counter fighters | Medium |

-| Security restrictions | Tighter movement windows may disrupt warm-ups, walkouts and fighter routines. | Routine-dependent athletes | High |
+| Security restrictions | Tighter movement windows may disrupt warm-ups, walkouts and routines. | Routine-dependent athletes | High |

-| Non-arena atmosphere | Different acoustics and crowd layout can change how fighters perceive coaching cues and momentum. | All fighters, especially corner-dependent game plans | Medium |
+| Non-arena atmosphere | Different acoustics and crowd layout can change corner communication and momentum perception. | All fighters, especially corner-dependent game plans | Medium |

 X-Factor 1